Case Records and Retention

 A written case record must be established and maintained for each child.

-The record of a looked after child must include:
+The record must include:

 - The child's Care Plan, including any changes made to the Care Plan and any subsequent plans; to include the health plan, placement plan and personal education plan;